There are a number of factors that determine how death benefits from pensions are taxed:

 State Pension

-You can find details of what happens to your State Pension when you die at gov.uk/state-pension/further-information
+To find out more details about what happens to your State Pension when you die, visit Moneyhelper.

 Important

 It’s important to review your own personal circumstances as exceptions to the above may apply in certain circumstances, and different plans and providers offer different product options.
-Please speak to a financial adviser if you need further information.
+Please speak to a financial adviser if you need further information – there may be a charge for this.